woman relaxing in bed after a tooth extraction

 woman holding ice pack against jaw before tooth extraction

 A tooth extraction is sometimes necessary if severe damage or decay is a concern.
-At Bell Hill Dental, our team, including Dr. Neill, provides gentle and professional oral surgery and tooth extractions in Dunedin.
-Dr. Neill has been a pillar of the community since purchasing Bell Hill Dental in 1995, providing decades of dedicated care.
-Before your dental procedure, your dentist will provide detailed, evidence-based instructions regarding your aftercare and recovery to maximise healing.
+At Bell Hill Dental, our team, led by Dr Neill, provides gentle, professional oral surgery and tooth extractions right here in the heart of Dunedin.

-Need an Extraction?
-Book a Consult with Bell Hill Dental
+Need an Extraction in Dunedin?
+Book a Consult

 Essential Tips for Tooth Extraction Aftercare and Recovery